What Causes Potholes In The Road?

 In summary, the responsibility for road maintenance depends on the governing body overseeing each section.
 Their ability to carry out repairs relies on adequate maintenance budgets.
 Effective communication between different jurisdictions is essential to ensure smooth travel surfaces.

-how to repair a pothole in the road
+A picture of how to repair a pothole in the road

 How To Repair A Pothole In The Road